 264 Lobell's Point Road Wisconsin, United States of America

 Catch the aroma of cranberries...as you see, touch and taste Wisconsin's #1 fruit crop.
 The Discovery Center's 4,800 square foot exhibit hall details the history of the state's cranberry industry from the days when Native Americans gathered fruit in the wild to today's unique growing and harvesting methods.

 204 Main Street, Warrens, WI

 |Wisconsin Museum of Quilt & Fiber Arts |

 Contact: Melissa Wraalstad

-Wisconsin Museum of Quilts & Fiber Arts is the only museum devoted to the creation, education, and preservation of fiber arts in Wisconsin.
-Set on an intact 1850s German farmstead, enjoy rotating exhibitions, a unique Gift Shop featuring hand-crafted items, and free parking.
+Wisconsin Museum of Quilts & Fiber Arts is the only museum devoted to the creation, education and preservation of fiber arts in Wisconsin.
+On an intact 1850s German farmstead, enjoy rotating exhibitions, a unique gift shop featuring hand-crafted items, and free parking.
 Customizable tours offer lunch and interactive activities.

 N50 W5050 Portland Rd, Cedarburg

 A must-see attraction for all motorcoach excursions to Lake Geneva.
 Yerkes Observatory houses the "Great Refractor," the world's largest lens-type telescope.
 Group tours conducted by knowledgeable, entertaining and engaging guides can be arranged weekday mornings or afternoons and combine 19th century history and architecture with modern day astronomy.